 BDFU 1:3

-Biodegradble Fibre Unit
+Biodegradble Fibre Unit2014

 When Iceland was first settled in the middle ages, the island was wooded “from the mountains to the sea,” but the impact of human habitation almost eliminated the woods within about 250 years.
 Systematic afforestation did not begin in Iceland until the early 1900s, and it has increased steadily ever since.
 It is predicted that within a few decades Iceland will become self-sufficient in timber production – as in recent years more trees have been planted per capita in Iceland than in most other countries.